Chorro/prozzie/docs/protocols/kafka.md

 Since prozzie will convert all messages to kafka protocol, you can use the previous command to check that prozzie is receiving them and how.

+The default configured value of `log.retention.bytes` is up to 1GB by topic partition and `log.segment.bytes` is up to 512MB.